|Max Headroom||open||Bridge Clearance||

 The helm console has a sportier look to it in the GTS version, and notice the custom embroidery in the snap-in carpet.
 It’s also hard not to appreciate the pull knobs, something not seen since the ‘60s.

-The bucket seats now take on flip-up bolsters.
+The GTS 225’s standard bucket seats can be upgraded to flip-up bolsters as an option.
 One of the courtesy lights can be seen below the seat cushion behind the helm seat.
-The red boarder of the carpet matches the interior color scheme.

 As we tour the series of 225s it quickly becomes evident that the best way to do so is by function.
 We’ll start with the seating.